boyney123/cdk-schema-watcher/website/docs/installation.md

 npm i cdk-schema-watcher
 ```

+## Turning on schema discovery
+In order to use this construct you need to turn on [schema discovery for your EventBridge bus](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-schema.html).

+You can do this using the AWS console, navigating to your event bus and enabling schema discovery.

 ## Using the construct

 Once installed, you will need to import the construct into your project and configure the plugins you want to use.